vault27/Foundation/routing.md

 ## Redistribution

 - Redistribution is configured on that side where we redistribute
 - If we want to redistribute to BGP from OSPF, we configure it in BGP
+- When we use redistribution, espeacially double mutual: ospf > bgp > ospf - loops are possible - why? - tags are used to help?
+-

 ## Routing table